angellips/angellips.github.io/submissions.md

 * That said, we are currently testing digital distro services in an attempt to provide that to Artists.
 The Artist payment model for this has been devised in a two-pronged manner that would provide an initial recuperation of up-front costs by Angel Lips (on a per release basis), followed by a lessening of our percentage cut in order to maximize Artist payment while simultaneously providing some compensation for the labor cost of Angel Lips.

 * If the aforementioned plan is still feasible after our internal testing period, the manner in which it functions will be presented in these public guidelines, and Artists will be reached out to individually to determine their interest.
-It is likely that digital distro with Angel Lips will always be an opt-in system.
+Digital distro with Angel Lips will always be an opt-in system.
 We can not guarantee that digital distribution will ever exist. <br/><br/>

 ## Circle Dot Space
 <br/>

 In progress.

 <!---